microsoft/fluentui/packages/react-components/react-swatch-color-picker/docs/Spec.md

 - Square - default
 - Circular

-- Rounded
-  Rounded can be done as default border-radiuses depending on the size of the swatch.
+If the user wants to have rounded shape, it can be done via CSS.

 ### Size